 74. Lotus flowers and colorful silks also adorn the bowspirit of the long-tail boats as respect to Buddha.
 It is therefore one part of the boat you should not touch.

 75. The Siamese Crocodile is nearly extinct in the wild, but a few can still be spotted in Pang Sida National Park and Kaeng Krachan National Park.

 76. Most people in Thailand like to drink their beer on the rocks.
 They will order beer with nam keng (ice).

 77. To drink the Thai way, order a bottle of spirits to share.
 A bucket of ice and a variety of mixers are also ordered and restaurant staff will refill the bucket of ice throughout the night as you enjoy.

-78. To “cheers” in Thai, raise your glass (not too high), smile and chone gaow (touch glasses).
+78. Another interesting fact about Thailand is that to “cheers” in Thai, you should raise your glass (not too high), smile and chone gaow (touch glasses).

 79. Locals will find it amusing to watch a foreigner try to handle a shot of the local moonshine made from fermenting, you guessed it, rice!
 Known as lao khao, it is made both commercially and brewed in villages.

 80. Bangkok was once a city on stilts above canals or khlongs.
 Waterways were used to transport and travel throughout the city, similar to Venice.
 The canals have since been built over and are roads in the current day.